tenaciousR/Lyric-Analysis/README.md

 ![B081FE5A-AFF6-420F-9682-C1100D52C516_4_5005_c](https://user-images.githubusercontent.com/55423732/71785167-7b7e5e80-2fca-11ea-89dd-da5702fd7ccc.jpeg)

 * If you made it this far, thank you for following along on my first attempt at a form of NLP using a band's lyrics.
 Unfortunatly it can be seen that the year 2006 may have doubled up values for songs within the csv dataset and this was not accounted for.
-However for other artists this still works and a visual representation of what the artist is 'feeling' throughout the years based on lyrics is awesome!

 ![D1614448-AFB9-45EB-A3DD-96730AEA5EE1](https://user-images.githubusercontent.com/55423732/71785168-820cd600-2fca-11ea-86b7-6465410463e7.jpeg)